Green-Fingers-App/gardeningApp/green-fingers/docs/SoftwareArchitectureDocument.md

 ### 5.2 Class Diagram

 The following class diagram provides a high-level overview of the classes and their relationships in the "Green Fingers" application.
-The diagram includes the main classes such as User, Plant, Garden, and UserPlant.
+The diagram includes the main classes such as User, CatalogPlant, Garden, and UserPlant.

 ![Class Diagram](../../docs/assets/svg/architecturalDiagrams/classDiagram.drawio.svg)